HelmGlobal/MimeTypeMap/README.md

 ## Changelog

+2.1.1 - May 31, 2016 - Updated code to support running on dotnet-core.

 2.1.0 - August 14, 2015 - Refactor and add GetExtension method.

 1.2.0 - April 22, 2015 - Breaking changes due to refactorings.
 You'll need to change namespace after this update.
 Also added OpenOffice related mime types, in a few cases overwriting rarely used MS mime types for the same extensions.